tomludlow2/monzo_api/README.md

 - Checks the stored authentication token against the Monzo API
 - Sends the access token as a Authorisation: Bearer
 - If the token is authorised, will display this as a badge
-- It token is invalid - requires redirection to index to restart process
+- If token is invalid - requires redirection to index to restart process

 **refresh_access_token.php**
 - Very similar opeartion to get_access_token (see above) but changes refresh token instead of temporary token